Comparing Selective Serotonin Reuptake Inhibitors (SSRIs) to Tricyclic Antidepressants (TCAs)

 Antidepressants are the third most-prescribed drugs in the United States.
 Antidepressants, the drugs that relieve the symptoms of depression, were first developed in the 1950s and have been extensively used since then.
 There are many different types of antidepressants available today.
 The two most valuable classes are Selective Serotonin Reuptake Inhibitors (SSRIs) and Tricyclic Antidepressants (TCAs).

 Tricyclic antidepressants are a class of antidepressant drugs first used in the 1950s.
 They are named after the drugs' molecular structure, which contains three rings of atoms.
 Tricyclic antidepressants are one of the oldest classes of antidepressants and are still widely used.
-Before the introduction of Selective Serotonin Reuptake Inhibitors, TCAs were the standard treatment for depression.
+Before the introduction of Selective Serotonin Reuptake Inhibitors, TCAs were the first-line treatment choice for depression and anxiety disorders.

 Selective Serotonin Reuptake Inhibitors have replaced TCAs as the drugs of choice in the treatment of depressive disorders, mainly because of their improved tolerability and safety.

 Prior to the SSRIs, most of psychotropic medications were the result of chance observation.
 Tricyclic antidepressants were discovered by chance.
 The TCAs were the result of an unsuccessful attempt to improve on the antipsychotic effectiveness of phenothiazines (medication used in the treatment of schizophrenia).
 Molecular modifications of phenothiazines led to synthesis of imipramine, the first clinically useful tricyclic antidepressant.

 Older chance-discovery drugs have many clinical effects either because they affect a site of action with broad implications for organ function or because they affect multiple sites of action.
 Chance-discovery drugs typically will produce a number of undesired, as well as desired, effects and will have a narrower therapeutic index in comparison with a drug that was rationally developed to affect only the site of action necessary to produce the desired response.

 The SSRIs were developed in response to the need for better tolerated, safer antidepressants than the TCAs, but no less effective for the symptoms of depression.
 The first SSRI, fluoxetine (Prozac) was released in 1987.
 Each of the SSRIs was the product of a development strategy in which the goal was to produce a drug capable of inhibiting the reuptake of serotonin, but without affecting the various other neuroreceptors (ie, histamine, acetylcholine, and alpha1-adrenergic receptors).